SECPS/TraVarT-DOPLERPlugin/README.md

 > ````

 ### Dopler decision model to UVL feature model
+The transformation from Dopler to UVL is a three-step process:
+1. The feature model tree is created from the decisions and their visibility
+2. The feature model tree is beautified
+3. Rules are converted into constraints and added to the feature model

+The rules for the transformations are the following:

 > ### Rule 2.1.1 Boolean Decision
 > Let $d$ be a boolean decision.\